memsql/SingleStoreNETConnector/src/SingleStoreConnector.Logging.log4net/docs/README.md

 SingleStoreConnectorLogManager.Provider = new Log4netLoggerProvider();
 ```

-To reduce the verbosity of MySqlConnector logging, add the following element to your log4net config:
+To reduce the verbosity of SingleStoreConnector logging, add the following element to your log4net config:

 ```xml
 <log4net>